 We tried to be spontaneous this trip and stay at 1st come, 1st serve campgrounds in the national parks.
 Despite being March, we had no luck getting a spot in the national parks campground.
 Thankfully, because it was March, the RV parks right outside the national parks were mostly empty.

-We ended up at Zion Canyon Campground and RV Resort.
+We ended up at Zion Camp.
 We really enjoyed our stay here and would recommend this RV Resort.

 The location was literally just outside the park entrance.
 You could walk to the visitor’s center.
 Since Zion has a mandatory park shuttle, we did walk to the park entrance on several occasions and then road the shuttle bus into the park.

 Click here to learn more about Zion National Park camping.

 Glampers Inn RV Resort is about 20 miles from the National Park in Hurricane, Utah.
 Dark Sky RV Campground is about 30 miles from the National Park in Kanab, Utah.
 Both offer unique camping experiences!